MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 I have tested on Ubuntu 16.04 with ROS Melodic with an NVIDIA Jetson Nano with python 2.7 (and thus pip).
 The code may work on other systems.

+- **Step 1**

-One the Nvidia started, you can follow the repository of [Deep Pose object] https://github.com/NVlabs/Deep_Object_Pose step by step
+One the Nvidia started, you can follow the repository of [Deep Pose object](https://github.com/NVlabs/Deep_Object_Pose) step by step
 until:

 ```
 $ pip install -r requirements.txt
 ```

+Where you might have some trouble instaling libraries versions with versions compatibles with the Nvidia Jeton Nano.
+In this repository, I added a requirement.txt file which contains all versions of the libraries that I was able to install.
+But in any case, I strongly advise you to install them one by one instead of running the command with the requirements.txt file.